The BFG (2016 film): Plot

 One night, Sophie, a smart and brave ten-year-old girl living in a London orphanage, catches sight of an elderly giant.
 The giant captures her and takes her to his residence in Giant Country.
 He tells Sophie that he took her so that she would never reveal the existence of giants to anyone.
 The giant creates a nightmare to prevent her from escaping, fearing she might be eaten by larger giants.

-The next morning, Sophie is nearly discovered by Fleshlumpeater, the leader of the man-eating giants, but the elderly giant drives Fleshlumpeater away with a foul vegetable known as the snozzcumber.
+The next morning, Sophie is nearly discovered by Fleshlumpeater, the leader of the man-eating giants, but the elderly giant drives Fleshlumpeater away with a foul-tasting vegetable known as the snozzcumber.
 She persuades the elderly giant to take her to Dream Country.

-They accidentally awaken the other giants, and after Bloodbottler suggests they "frolic", they bully the friendly giant.
-A thunderstorm drives the man-eating giants into their cave, but Fleshlumpeater finds Sophie's blanket.
+Despite the elderly giant's careful moving around the sleeping giants, Bloodbottler wakes up and grabs BFG as the other giants wake up.
+After Bloodbottler suggests to Fleshlumpeate they should "frolic", they bully the friendly giant.
+A thunderstorm drives the Fleshlumpeater's group into their cave, but Fleshlumpeater finds Sophie's blanket.

 In Dream Country, Sophie and the friendly giant catch good and bad dreams.
 The giant reveals that his only name – besides "Runt", the other giants' nickname for him – is "the Big Friendly Giant", which leads Sophie to call him "BFG".
 She accompanies him to London for his nightly work: using his dream trumpet to spread good dreams to sleeping children.
 They return to Giant Country just as the other giants have departed to go eat children worldwide.
 The BFG realizes that Sophie has lost her blanket, exposing her presence to the other giants, and leaves her outside her orphanage.
 Revealing that his last human companion liked to read, and even taught The BFG how to read, but sadly was discovered and eaten by the giants, he is unwilling to endanger Sophie and departs.
 Unafraid, Sophie jumps off her balcony hoping he will appear again to catch her, and he does.